 Learning from challenges brought on by the Covid-19 pandemic including food insecurity as well as existing issues around income inequality, the city is recognizing the full value of its municipal markets and grappling with the need to provide its residents with diverse forms of food accessibility.
 The City of Toronto, St. Lawrence Market, and the newly formed Market City TO will bring together a variety of stakeholders to build upon existing equity focused work and drive forward plans that recognize the importance of public food infrastructure.
 Conference attendees will have the opportunity to observe this process in action.

 Over three days, Project for Public Spaces, City of Toronto’s St. Lawrence Market and Market Cities TO, along with the world’s leading public market operators, developers, and thought leaders will reimagine market systems as equitable sources of well-being and opportunity.

 The conference will highlight Toronto’s wide array of public markets including a city-owned and operated historic permanent market hall, a lively market district spanning several city blocks, and many neighborhood open-air markets built from the ground up by community champions and key anchor organizations.
 While working sessions will take place at the St. Lawrence Market, we will also gather in a range of nearby venues.

-The conference will bring together over 300 public market leaders, advocates, and representatives from throughout the world.
-A broad mix of government leaders, market managers, downtown planners, grassroots organizers, local food advocates, transportation experts, health care professionals, and educators from around the world will add to the diverse conference conversation.
+The conference will support market managers, policymakers, and advocates in putting promises of fairer food systems and economies into action.
+A broad mix of attendees including downtown planners, grassroots organizers, transportation experts, health care professionals, and educators from around the world will add to the conversation.